firebase/FirebaseUI-Flutter/docs/firebase-ui-auth/providers/email-verification.md

 Once opened, it triggers a verification email to be sent and will wait for a dynamic link to be received by the app (on supported platforms).

 Note: `EmailVerifiedAction` does not poll the verification state in realtime.
 Is only fired after the user has verified their email and the application has resumed.
 This represents a typical user flow (leave the app and check email).
-In development, it's necessary to suspend and resume the app for `EmailVerifiedAction` to be called.
+In development (i.e. iOS simulator), it is necessary to suspend and resume the app for `EmailVerifiedAction` to be called (e.g. by minimising app and reopening in app switcher).

 ## Using `EmailVerificationController`